homerjam/angular-scroll-magic/README.md

 # angular-scroll-magic

-An angular directive for ScrollMagic, define pins and tweens in markup
+An angular directive for ScrollWizardry, define pins and tweens in markup

 ## Demo